system76/tech-docs/src/models/thelio-mira-b1.0/repairs.md

 Thelio Mira b1.0 supports up to four 2.5" SATA III drives.

-If the middle and bottom M.2 slots are used with M.2 SATA drives, SATA ports #2 and #6 will become disabled; however, SATA ports #2 and #6 are <u>not</u> used for 2.5" SATA drives in Thelio Mira.
-If any 2.5" drives stop working after installing M.2 drives, try changing the ports between the [Thelio-IO board and the motherboard](#thelio-io-wiring-guide).
+If the middle and bottom M.2 slots are used with M.2 SATA drives, the motherboard's SATA ports #2 and #6 will become disabled; however, SATA ports #2 and #6 are <u>not</u> used for 2.5" SATA drives in Thelio Mira.
+If any 2.5" drives are not being detected and M.2 SATA drives are being used, try changing the ports used for the SATA connections between the [Thelio-IO board and the motherboard](#thelio-io-wiring-guide).

 **Tools required:** Cross-head (Phillips) screwdriver (optional)
 **Time estimate:** 10 minutes